Interview Singulart/https://www.singulart.com/de/künstler/katharina-dustmann-37075?ref=ts

 Everyone should surround themselves with art, it would bring a lot of joy into their lives.
 I have worked with my art in a therapeutic way for people with physical and mental illnesses.
 I have made music that matches their symptoms and painted pictures for them to support their healing process.
 Art with music to support healing is nothing new.
 It really is fantastic and it works.

-What will happen next with Katharina?
+What will happen to Katharina?

 A bright future for art!